sintret/freelancer/README.md

 ```

 #### 3. Working with query pdo :
-//this is example to load model in folder models, you must to extends from sintret\pdo\Db
+this is example to load model in folder models, you must to extends from sintret\pdo\Db
-// models/BaseModel  --> autoload models in folder models
+see autoload models in folder models
+models/BaseModel
 ```
 class BaseModel extends sintret\pdo\Db{
     public function __construct() {